 Samantha Stillo is an associate on the Business and Commercial Litigation group at Wilentz, Goldman & Spitzer, P.A.
 Ms. Stillo focuses her practice in the area of complex business litigation, representing businesses in complex commercial disputes, such as breaches of contract, shareholder disputes, construction disputes, commercial real estate, and trade secret disputes.

 Actively involved in the professional legal community of Monmouth County, she is a member of the Monmouth Bar Association and has been appointed to its Young Lawyers Committee and Chancery Practice Committee.
 Ms. Stillo is a member of the Monmouth University Alumni Association Board of Directors.
 She is also a member of the New York City, New York State and New Jersey Bar Associations.
-Since 2018, Ms. Stillo has been selected by Super Lawyers as a Rising Star.
+Since 2018, Ms. Stillo has been selected by New Jersey Super Lawyers as a Rising Star.

 Prior to joining Wilentz, she practiced at a national law firm in New York City where she was part of a trial team that secured a favorable defense verdict for a client who was sued in a high-profile, multi-million dollar lawsuit.
 Ms. Stillo also worked on various construction litigation matters and general liability litigation matters.